Fractional CTO vs VP of Engineering: which to hire

 A CTO is responsible for technology strategy, architecture, and direction.
 They decide what to build, in what order, and why.
 They own the technical vision of the company, the build-versus-buy decisions, the AI implementation layer, and the communication of the technology strategy to investors, the board, and the market.

 A VP of Engineering is responsible for the engineering organisation.
 They own delivery: sprints, deadlines, team structure, hiring, performance management, and the day-to-day execution of the engineering team.
-They are excellent at taking a technical direction that already exists and getting an engineering team to ship it reliably and at scale.
+They are excellent at taking a technical direction that already exists and getting an engineering team to build it reliably and at scale.

 The classic early-stage mistake is hiring a VP of Engineering when you need a CTO.
 The VP of Engineering arrives and immediately asks: what is the architecture?
 What are we building?
 What is the technical vision?
 If you cannot answer those questions, a VP of Engineering cannot fix that.
 They need a CTO to give them direction before they can manage the execution of it.